 Brian A. Kane

 Brian is a Fellow of the Maryland Bar Foundation and serves on the Peer Review Committee of the Maryland Attorney Grievance Commission and the Trial Courts Judicial Nominating Commission.
 He holds a law degree from Penn State University's Dickinson School of Law, where he was an Associate Editor of the Dickinson Law Review.
-Brian is Martindale-Hubbell AV Preeminent® Peer Review Rated and has been named by Super Lawyers Maryland as one of the top family law attorneys in the state for 2012 through 2017.
+Brian is Martindale-Hubbell AV Preeminent® Peer Review Rated and has been named by Super Lawyers Maryland as one of the top family law attorneys in the state for 2012 through 2020.

 A native Floridian but long-time resident of Washington County, Brian is married and has three active, entertaining children.
-He is an avid cyclist and runner, and has completed nearly fifty ultramarathons, including distances of over 100 miles.
+He is an avid cyclist and runner, and has completed over fifty ultramarathons, including distances of over 100 miles.